vitadisplays/puppet-oxid/README.markdown

 # oxid

 This puppet module setups a oxid shop including mysql server, apache and php.
-For the oxid PE/EE Editions special additional classes oxid::php::zendguardloader, to setup Zend Guard, is included.
+For the oxid PE/EE Editions special classes, like oxid::php::zendguardloader to setup Zend Guard, are included.

-With the oxid::repository::get definition, sources from a local or http/https location can be used to get e.g. Zend Guard or oxid binaries/sources.
+With the oxid::repository::get definition, sources from local or remote locations can be used in a same way.

 Also some usefully definitions for remote Data and SQL acquisitions of existing shop is included.

 For update paths, the oxid::update definition allows you to make an unattended update.

+Theme and Module installation and configuration are supported.
+Common configuration of oxconfig and oxshop are also posssible.

+All Editons and newer Version should be supported, but not realy tested.
+Legacy versions, like 4.4.8, are supported.
+This is the reason for developping this module, to have an update path fom oxid EE 4.4.8 to 5.1.1.

 ## Repositories
 Several repositories locations can be configured to get thidparty sources.
 At the moment local and wget repositories types are supported.
-After that you can e.g. use class oxid with parameter repository and source(only basename) to get required archive.
+E.g. use class oxid with parameter repository and source(only basename) to get required archive.
 For your environment you can download the oxid archives by your self and provide them via an http (wget type) or a puppet master(file type and puppet:// URI).

 ### oxid::repository::config::file